 Calendar: Here you can specify the calendar from which posts should be listed.

-Forwarding page: Here you define the page which a visitor is forwarded when clicking on a link in the calendar.
+FRedirect page: Here you define the page which a visitor is forwarded when clicking on a link in the calendar.
 On the target page the front end module “Event reader” should be included.

-Calendar-Template: Here you select the template for the calendar.
+Calendar template: Here you select the template for the calendar.

 The following calendar templates are available by default: